robertz/kdfe-ssg/posts/2024/04/tidying-up-html-with-jsoup.md

 Then last night while I was eating dinner I thought "I bet jSoup can handle that."
 After reading through the documentation this morning I found out I was right.
 If you call jSoup's `parse()` function it will return tidy HTML.
 There were trials and errors getting jSoup working properly in `commandbox-ssg` but I am fairly certain I have worked out the kinks.
 As of version 0.2.0, `commandbox-ssg` will pipe all output through jSoup to tidy the HTML file contents before writing to the file system.

 Honestly jSoup is probably one of my favorite libraries to work with because of its versatility.
-Now I can add formatting HTML for static pages to that list.
+Now I can add formatting HTML for static pages.